sourcegraph/about/blogposts/2021/how-to-deconstruct-the-monolith.md

 Migrating from a monolithic architecture to microservices offers many benefits.
 These include scalability and the ability to assign many developer teams to build different services simultaneously.

 Modernizing a monolithic application is a multi-team development effort.
 It takes planning and deliberate work to break a monolith into smaller parts.
 Our tour described how to leverage tools, patterns, and methods tested in the field to guide our efforts towards a safe and consistent microservices development.
 So, when it’s time to say goodbye to your monolith, you have the knowledge you need to prepare for a successful migration.

+### About the author

+_Marcelo Ricardo de Oliveira is a senior freelance software developer who lives with his lovely wife Luciana and his little buddy and stepson Kauê in Guarulhos, Brazil.
+He is the co-founder of the Brazilian TV Guide TV Map and currently works for Alura Cursos Online._